elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 * This is formally called “URI  Search”.
 Search for that on the Elasticsearch  documentation.

-* It’s really quite powerful, but again is only appropriate for quick “curl tests”.
+* It's really quite powerful, but again is only appropriate for quick “curl tests”.

 ---